Donald Trump To Prison? Mueller’s Grand Jury Significantly Raises Possibility Of Charges, Experts Say

-Donald Trump could actually be headed to prison, experts have warned as Robert Mueller’s Russia probe has now expended to include a grand jury that can dig much deeper into Trump’s finances and other aspects of his personal life.
+Legal experts have warned that Donald Trump could be headed to prison as Robert Mueller’s Russia probe has now expanded to include a grand jury that can dig much deeper into Trump’s finances and other aspects of his personal life.

 On Thursday, the Wall Street Journal published a report claiming that Mueller, the special counsel selected to oversee the Russia investigation after Trump fired FBI Director James Comey, is moving steadily forward and has impaneled a grand jury.
 The newspaper noted that the move means the investigation could stretch on for months.